2019 FIU Panthers football team

 The 2019 FIU Panthers football team represented Florida International University (FIU) in the 2019 NCAA Division I FBS football season.
 The Panthers played their home games at Riccardo Silva Stadium in Miami, Florida, (except for the November 23rd game against UM which was played at Miami Marlins Park) and competed in the East Division of Conference USA (C-USA).
 They were led by third-year head coach Butch Davis.
+This would be the Golden Panthers' last bowl eligible season until 2025.

 Preseason

 CUSA media poll

 Conference USA released their preseason media poll on July 16, 2019, with the Panthers predicted to finish in second place in the East Division.

 Schedule

 FIU announced its 2019 football schedule on January 10, 2019.
-The 2019 schedule consists of 7 home and 5 away games in the regular season.
+The 2019 schedule consisted of 7 home and 5 away games in the regular season.